 These are dogs that DDR rescue and take into our care.

-The official Dept. of the Environmental Dog Control Figures shows that Louth now has the second lowest destruction rate in Ireland (7%).
+The official Dept. of the Environmental Dog Control Figures shows that Louth now has one of the lowest destruction rate in Ireland.
 This figure was over 75% prior to DDR being founded.

 We do not have our own premises so we mind the dogs until a place can be found for them in a rehoming rescue.
 We rely heavily on people to help us by fostering our dogs until the next stage of their journey begins.
 If we cannot find a fosterer we pay for kennelling.
 The rescue runs up huge costs each month, with most of our funds being used for kennelling, transport and vet bills.